You have turned-in this assignment. You can review the lesson and see your previous answers.

 Press pause while you're thinking and press play when you're ready.

-And there are two correct statements.
+And there are two correct statements, here they are.

 And we know the shorts are white, so we know they will reflect blue light from the sun.

-Now "gives out" is not really a scientific term, but it makes it sound as though the shirt is making blue light as though it's luminous.
+D says the shirt gives out blue light, now gives out is not really a scientific term, but it makes it sound as though the shirt is making blue light, as though it's luminous and that's not true.

 Well done if you've got both of the correct statements there.

-And that light makes all of our RGB cones fire at once, and we see white.
+And that light makes all of our RGB cones fire at once and we see white.

 So we can make a simplified model of white light, a scientific model where we model it using just a red, a green and a blue ray.

-So if we use this RGB model of white light, we could say all yellow surfaces reflect the red and the green light, but absorb the blue light.
+So if we use this RGB model of white light, we could say, "All yellow surfaces reflect the red and the green light, but absorb the blue light.

-So using this model, you can see that as we've already said, yellow surfaces reflect red and green light equally, but absorb blue.
+So using this model, you can see that, as we've already said, yellow surfaces reflect red and green light equally, but absorb blue.

 Cyan surfaces reflect green and blue light equally, but absorb red.